Sorry, you need to enable JavaScript to visit this website.

 Composition

-The most important body of NIT is the General Assembly which consists of all full members.
-The main decision-making body is the Delegate-Assembly which meets at least 2 times a year and decides on the most important issues of the organisation.
-These meetings are open to the public.
+The most important body of NYC is the General Assembly which consists of all full members.
+The major decision-making body of the Delegate-Assembly: they have at least 2 meetings annually where they decide about the most important issues of the organisation.
+These meetings are public.

 The task of the Presidency (7 board members) is to ensure the operational functions.
 The mandate of the 7 board members is valid for 2 years.

-The third central body of NIT is the Supervisory Board, which consists of 3 members elected by the General Assembly.
-The task of this body is to attend the meetings of the Executive Board and to monitor that the activities of the Executive Board are in accordance with the law and other internal regulations.
+The 3rd central body of NYC is the Supervisory Board, which consists of 3 members selected by the General Assembly.
+The task of this body is to participate in the meetings of the Board and to monitor that the activities of the Board comply with the law and other internal regulations.
 The mandate of the Supervisory Board is valid for 3 years.

 Role and responsibilities

-Several youth organisations have representation in NIT.
-As an umbrella organisation of Hungarian youth organisations, it is a democratic, politically independent and transparent organisation ('Kik vagyunk?').
+Several youth organisations have representation in NYC.
+As an umbrella organisation of Hungarian youth organisations, it supports Hungarian youth with international knowledge, relationships and information and represents their interests in youth policy-related decision-making processes.

 Funding

-A state budget is earmarked to support the aims of NIT.
-In addition, the budget is managed in accordance with the Civil Code and the association operates with the help of funds from the National Cooperation Fund [Nemzeti Együttműködési Alap (NEA)].
-Also, members pay some token membership fee ('A Nemzeti Ifjúsági Tanács Alapszabálya').
+According to their charter, a state budget is earmarked to support the aims of NYC.
+In addition, the budget is managed in accordance with the Civil Code and the association operates with the help of funds from the National Cooperation Fund (Nemzeti Együttműködési Alap).
+Also, members pay a token membership fee.

 The Board of the Children and Youth Fund